 A federal commercial court is set to take control of disgraced businessman Cristobal López’s media empire Grupo Indalo, following the formal bankruptcy in May of his Oil Combustibles firm, the majority shareholder in Indalo.

-Argentina’s AFIP tax bureau is fighting to recover around US$500 million in overdue taxes stemming from what prosecutors alleged were favourable — and illegal — repayment options granted to Oil Combustibles by the former AFIP administration.
+Argentina’s AFIP tax bureau is fighting to recover around US$500 million in overdue taxes stemming from what prosecutors alleged were favourable — and illegal — repayment options granted to Oil Combustibles by the former AFIP administration during Cristina Fernández de Kirchner's time as president.

 The court will now take charge of the firm in order to audit its assets for future sale.